This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The raw food diet

 Do you want to feel slimmer and healthier?
 Then the raw food diet may be for you.
-Also, raw foods are rich in vitamins, minerals, and enzymes.
+Additionally, raw foods are rich in vitamins, minerals and enzymes.

-Some nutrition experts claim that various nutrients in foods are more bioavailable when cooked than when raw.
-That's why they usually eat both.
+Some nutrition experts claim that several nutrients in foods are more bioavailable when cooked than when raw.
+This is why they are generally eaten both.

-A meal for this plan would be the cucumber gazpacho.
+A meal for this plan would be cucumber gazpacho.

 The alkaline diet: